farhiongit/message-in-the-bottle/README.md

 - `BOTTLE_DRAIN` returns 0 (with `errno` set to `ECONNABORTED`) if there is no data to receive and the bottle was closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`).

+    This condition (returned value equal to 0 and `errno` equal to `ECONNABORTED`) should be handled by the eaters and stop the reception of any data from the bottle.

 - If there is data to receive, `BOTTLE_DRAIN` receives a *message* from the bottle (it modifies the value of the second argument *message*) and returns 1.
 - Otherwise (there is no data to receive and the bottle is not closed), `BOTTLE_DRAIN` blocks